Shane Zaza

-Shane Zaza is a British actor.
+Shane Zaza (born 8 January 1984) is a British actor.

 Biography

 He went to Headlands School in Bridlington, East Riding of Yorkshire where he first started acting.
 He lived a short walk to his school and was a very active child.
 Shane appeared as the lead actor at the Royal National Theatre in Behind the Beautiful Forevers.

 In 2016, he appeared in "Nosedive", an episode of the anthology series Black Mirror.

-He appeared in "Demons of the Punjab", an episode of the 11th season of Doctor Who.
+He appeared in "Demons of the Punjab", an episode of the 11th season of Doctor Who and was a guest in an episode of the aftershow Doctor Who Access All Areas.